johnbamberg/johnbamberg.github.io/publications.md

 with Yuval Filmus, Ferdinand Ihringer, and Sascha Kurz. [doi](https://doi.org/10.1007/s10623-023-01263-z)
 - Spreading primitive groups of diagonal type do not exist,
 Proceedings A of the Royal Society of Edinburgh,
-with Saul D. Freedman and Michael Giudici.
+with Saul D. Freedman and Michael Giudici. [doi](https://doi.org/10.1017/prm.2024.53)

 ## Submitted

+- Low rank groups of Lie type acting point and line-primitively on finite generalised quadrangles,
+with Vishnuram Arumugam and Michael Giudici
 - Tactical decompositions in finite polar spaces and non-spreading classical group actions,
 with Michael Giudici, Jesse Lansdown, Gordon Royle.
 - New 2-closed groups that are not automorphism